 All FPP participants are eligible to receive an annual FPP individual stipend for a total of two years.
 These are normally, but not necessarily, the first two years of program participation.
 Currently, the minimum annual stipend is $150, reflecting the Graduate School’s contribution.
 In most but not all cases, that amount is matched or somewhat exceeded by the schools or colleges with FPP programs.
 (The Graduate School and college/school contributions are combined in a single individual payment to eligible participants, with the exception of WiSE-FPP, which, being outside the school/college structure, currently issues its own stipends separately.)

-Stipends are issued on or around May 1, following submission by eligible students of the FPP Participation Summary Form, to be signed by their primary faculty liaison and forwarded to the Graduate School in mid-March.
+Stipends are issued on or around early May, following submission by eligible students of the FPP Participation Summary Form, to be signed by their primary faculty liaison and forwarded to the Graduate School in mid-March.
 No stipend will be issued without the participation summary on file.
 Use of the funds is at the discretion of recipients, and there is no reporting requirement.